jfBiswajit/note_keeper/readme.md

 “Experience tells you what to do; confidence allows you to do it ~Stan Smith

 It’s absolutely wild that being good at interviewing for the developer job and being good at the actual job are two completely separate skills.

+ Clothes are just Clothes they don’t change what you are.